Stack Teardowns · Issue 02 · Web track · Desktop

 Wrapper stack appears geo-segmented between US and international CNN properties

-A separate capture on edition.cnn.com (CNN's international property, run during tool development before this issue went to draft) showed a materially different wrapper stack than the one published here.
-The international property had Sharethrough and The Ozone Project (a UK-focused header bidding consortium) actively participating, neither of which appears on the US property captured for this issue.
-The US property shows Wunderkind, Media.net, Kargo, TripleLift, Nativo, OpenWeb, and Teads instead.
+A separate capture on edition.cnn.com (CNN's international property, run during tool development before this issue went to draft) showed a materially different wrapper stack than the one captured here on www.cnn.com.
+The international property had The Ozone Project (a UK-focused header bidding consortium) and Sharethrough actively participating, neither of which appears with comparable volume on the US property captured for this issue.
+The US property here shows Wunderkind, Media.net, Kargo, TripleLift, Nativo, OpenWeb, Teads, OpenX, Sovrn, and AppNexus.
 Geo-segmented wrapper configs are common at this publisher size and align with how Ozone in particular is documented.
 Worth a dedicated follow-up issue covering both properties side by side to characterize the demand-stack split.

 Related from MonetizationGuy